CruxConnect/crux-docs/_includes/objects/price_tier.md

 : (decimal) Unit cost for an item at the price tier (2 decimal places)

 minimum_tier_quantity
-: (decimal) Minimum quantity purchased to qualify for the price tier (2 decimal places)
+: (integer) Minimum quantity purchased to qualify for the price tier

 #### Catalog Object
 uuid